JamieBort/Learning-Directory/Accessibility/README.md

 ---
 ## Next Steps

-which tools are available to test with? which resources are there for learning about this? which resources are there me to use as an end user - if I want to list to a text-based site for example?
+Which tools are available to test with?

+Which resources are there for learning about this?

+Which resources are there me to use as an end user - if I want to list to a text-based site for example?

 ---
 ## Research